almachelouche/middleman/content/email/VN/welcome_first/007/Test.md

 color='white'

   title='''Get accessorised'''
   copy='''Take your Ford vehicle to the next level with our 100% genuine Ford accessories.
-Only Ford accessories are Ford-certified, quality-assured and designed specifically for your vehicle. <br /><br />#Copy for mentioning the offer.''' cta1_text='''VIEW ACCESSORIES''' cta1_url='''https://www.ford.com.vn/trucks/ranger/accessories/'''
+Only Ford accessories are Ford-certified, quality-assured and designed specifically for your vehicle. <br /><br />#Copy for mentioning the offer.#''' cta1_text='''VIEW ACCESSORIES''' cta1_url='''https://www.ford.com.vn/trucks/ranger/accessories/'''
 	cta1_link_name = '''acc_ranger'''